igocreate/igo/docs/presentation.md

 ## MVC
 The MVC part of Igo is based on:
-- A very basic ORM for MySQL, inspired by Rails ActiveRecord
+- A very basic ORM for MySQL, inspired by [Rails ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html)
-- DustJS, a powerful and performant template engine, maintained by LinkedIn
+- [Dust](http://www.dustjs.com/), a powerful and performant template engine, maintained by LinkedIn
-- ExpressJS, the most widely used NodeJS web framework
+- [Express](http://expressjs.com/), the most widely used NodeJS web framework

 For detailed documentation, see [Models](/docs/models.md), [Views](/docs/views.md) and [Controllers](/docs/controllers.md).

 ## Development
-Igo development environment uses [GulpJS](http://gulpjs.com/) with these modules:
+Igo development environment uses [Gulp](http://gulpjs.com/) with these modules:
 - [Nodemon](https://nodemon.io/) to auto-refresh the server on code change
 - [JSHint](http://jshint.com/) to verify the quality of your backend Javascript code
 - [Bower](https://bower.io) to download and install frontend modules
 - [Less](http://lesscss.org/) or [Sass](http://sass-lang.com/) as a CSS preprocessor
-- [UglifyJS2](http://lisperator.net/uglifyjs/) to compress and minify your frontend Javascript code
+- [Uglify](http://lisperator.net/uglifyjs/) to compress and minify your frontend Javascript code
 - [Livereload](https://github.com/vohof/gulp-livereload) to refresh your browser automatically

 --> See the [Development](/docs/development.md) section to learn more.

 ## Test
-Igo is based on the [MochaJS](https://mochajs.org/) test framework, and offers more features:
+Igo is based on the [Mocha](https://mochajs.org/) test framework, and offers more features:
 - Testing controllers layer with [superagent](https://github.com/visionmedia/superagent)
 - Automatic test database reinitialization before first test
 - Test isolation: each test runs in a transaction that is rollbacked

-See the [Test](/docs/test.md) section to learn more.
+--> See the [Test](/docs/test.md) section to learn more.

 ## Production
 - Igo dev dependencies are packaged in a separate module [igo-dev](https://github.com/arnaudm/igo-dev)